4.1 Overview of Healthcare Law and Ethics

 Figure 4.2.
 Patients must sign a consent form prior to a procedure. / Photo Credit: SHVETS production, Pexels License

-The Department of Health and Human Services’ Office for Civil Rights oversees breaches of HIPAA legislation.
-From October 2009 to December 2022, there were just over 5000 data breaches reported to the OCR.
+The Department of Health and Human Services’ Office for Civil Rights (OCR) oversees breaches of HIPAA legislation.
+From October 2009 to December 2022, over 5,000 data breaches were reported to the OCR.

-Part of HIPAA legislation includes a description of the entities that must abide by this law.
-These entities include healthcare providers and their employees, and healthcare insurance plans.
-There are occasions when PHI may be viewable by an entity that is not bound by HIPAA legislation.
-An example would be a copy-machine repair person who is in the office to repair the copier.
-This repair person may come into contact with PHI and, under HIPAA legislation, is not bound to protecting patient privacy.
-In these cases, the healthcare organization needs to have the repair person sign a business associate agreement.
-This official document binds the non-employee to protect and preserve patient privacy.
+HIPAA legislation includes descriptions of the entities that must comply with its regulations, including healthcare providers, their employees, and healthcare insurance plans.
+However, there are occasions when PHI may be accessible by entities not bound by HIPAA.
+For example, a copy-machine repair technician may visit the office to repair the copier and come into contact with PHI.
+Under HIPAA, this technician is not obligated to protect patient privacy.
+Because of such cases, healthcare organizations must have such a person sign a business associate agreement, which legally binds a non-employee to protect patient privacy.

 The Health Information Technology for Economic and Clinical Health Act (HITECH)

-The HITECH Act was passed by Congress in 2009 with the goal of promoting the adoption and meaningful use of electronic health records.
-Part of this Act addresses the privacy concerns associated with the electronic transfer of PHI.
-The HITECH Act established levels of penalties for violation.
-These penalties are associated with the level of violation, with a maximum penalty of $1.5 million.
+The HITECH Act was passed by Congress in 2009 to promote the adoption and meaningful use of electronic health records.
+Part of this law addresses privacy concerns associated with the electronic transfer of PHI.
+The HITECH Act also established a tiered system of penalties for violation, with the severity of the penalty corresponding to the level of the violation.
+The maximum penalty for a violation is $1.5 million.

 The Emergency Medical Treatment and Labor Act (EMTALA)

-The Emergency Medical Treatment and Labor Act (EMTALA) was passed by Congress in 1986 with the goal of protecting public access to emergency services.
-Under this Act, healthcare organizations must stabilize a patient in an emergency before transferring or releasing the patient.
-This Act is meant to stop organizations from “dumping” patients who are unable to pay for their care.
+The Emergency Medical Treatment and Labor Act (EMTALA) was passed by Congress in 1986 to protect public access to emergency services.
+Under this law, healthcare organizations must stabilize a patient in an emergency situation before transferring or releasing them.
+EMTALA aims to prevent organizations from “dumping” patients who are unable to pay for their care.

-Under EMTALA, an emergency medical condition is described as one that is life-threatening, as well as a patient in active labor.
+Under EMTALA, an emergency medical condition is defined as one that is life-threatening, or involves a patient in active labor.
 Once the patient has been stabilized, the healthcare organization may facilitate a transfer to another facility.
-If the healthcare organization is unable to stabilize the patient or if the patient requests, a transfer may be made.
+If the healthcare organization is unable to stabilize the patient, or if the patient requests a transfer, a transfer may be made.

 photo of a hand with a pulse oximeter on the index finger and an IV in the back of the hand